TYPO3-Solr/ext-solr/Documentation/FAQ/Index.rst

 |

+**The extension is indexing into the wrong core for multi-language sites.
+What's wrong?**

+When indexing pages the page indexer retrieves the core from the TypoScript configuration.
+That configuration is determined by the language (GET L parameter).
+However, when the indexer tries to index a page that has not been translated TYPO3 will by default still render the page but falling back to the default language page.
+By that TYPO3 will also use the TypoScript configuration for the default language which usually points to a different Solr core.

+Solution: Make sure you have configured config.sys_language_mode to use content_fallback.
+This way TYPO3 will fall back to the configured language's content, but will use the TypoScript configuration for the requested language.

 **When i change a record, no update is detected.
 What's wrong?**

 Are your records inside of your site root?
 EXT:solr record monitor processes records that belong to your site, which means they need to be below your site root.